2 Priory AvenueCavershamReading, RG4 7SFTel: 0118 947 6828

 BSc MBBS MRCGP.
 Dr Boreham qualified from King's College London with BSc (Hons) & MBBS in 2001.
 After 5 years of junior Doctor posts in various London hospitals gaining experience in A&E, Intensive care and general medicine, she decided to step into General Practice.
 She has gained additional specialist training in sexual health and has worked as a Medical Officer in a female prison for two years.
 She has worked locally as a GP since 2007 & has settled nearby with her family.

 BMBCh BA DRCOG MRCGP.
 Dr Wyn qualified from Oxford University Medical School in 2007.
 After being a junior doctor in Milton Keynes and Oxford, she moved to Reading to train as a GP, working at the Royal Berkshire Hospital and in local surgeries.
 These experiences developed her interest in Women’s health and she gained a Diploma from the Royal College of Obstetricians and Gynaecologists.
 She also enjoys paediatric medicine and is gaining practical experience in this field as she and her husband now have a lively toddler of their own!
 A keen musician, she plays harp and piano and takes pleasure in choral singing.
-She looks forward to being part of the innovative team at Priory Avenue and getting to know her new patients, and will start on 4th June 2013.

 The receptionists arrange appointments for the various clinics and the doctors.
 All information is treated in the strictest confidence.